honungsburk/your-guide-to-typescript/lesson-3/README.md

 });
 ```

-Unfortuntly we can not include any keys beyond `isDeleted` to fix this we will use generics.
+Unfortunately, we can not include any keys beyond `isDeleted` to fix this we will use generics.

 ```ts
 /**